soymh/open-webui-stuff/README.md

 # Memory Enhancement Tool for Open WebUI

 **Author**: [mhioi](https://github.com/mhioi)
-**Version**: 1.4.0
+**Version**: 1.5.0
 **License**: MIT

-This repository provides a powerful memory management enhancement tool for a local large language model (LLM) web UI.
-It offers a series of functionalities to handle memory files and provide interactions through an easy-to-use API.
-Below you'll find a detailed overview of each function within the `Tools` class, along with sample usage commands.
+Hey there!
+Welcome to the Memory Enhancement Tool for Open WebUI repository.
+Here, we're all about making memory management seamless and effective for your local LLM web UI.
+With this tool, you get a suite of functionalities to manage memory files and foster rich interactions through a straightforward API.
+Let's dive into what you can do with each function in the `Tools` class.

 ## Installation

-1st way.
-Go to [this](https://openwebui.com/t/mhio/gpt4_memory_mimic) link and install.
+Ready to get started?
+Here’s how you can install the tool:

+1. **Quick Start**: Visit [this link](https://openwebui.com/t/mhio/gpt4_memory_mimic) and follow the install instructions.

-2nd way.
-Navigate into the tools directory in this project,download json file of the tool and import it in the tools section of your open WebUI.
+2. **Manual Setup**: Head to the tools directory in our project, download the JSON file of the tool, and import it into the tools section of your Open WebUI.

-## Usage of Tools Class Functions By the LLM
+## Using the Tools Class Functions

 ### handle_input

-**Description**: Automatically summarize user input and enhance responses using memory data.
+**What it does**: This function smartly summarizes user input and improves responses using memory data.

-**Command**: *Handle input of "X" as a memory with the tag "Y" in the current memory file.*
+**When to use**: Whenever you want to handle input "X" tagged as "Y" in the current memory file.

 ```python
 await tools.handle_input(